rlopezlu/PokeViewer/README.md

 Navite to root of server proxy project and run in localhost:8000

 ```
-npm start
+$ npm start
 ```

-Then open a browser and browse to [localhost:3001](localhost:3000)
+React dev tools with automatically open a tab in your default browser.
+If not, open a browser and navigate to [localhost:3001](localhost:3000)